skip to main content

 Trade Cards found with various adverts on the reverse

-Colour Standards to show the printers how a colour looks in all degrees of shade.
+Colour Standards to show printers how a colour looks in all degrees of shade for the depth of engraving.
+Windmills, castles and cherubs seen.
+Found in large bound volumes, every colour shade, named and numbered.

-When the Shah of Iran was deposed his portrait was overprinted
+When the Shah of Iran was deposed his portrait was masked out

-Look at the hair on the right can you see a face
+Look at the hair on the right by the earing, you can see a face?

 £ = ?
 Answer 'L' for Libra, Roman word for Pound